HrutikAdsare/ds_Hrutik_Adsare/README.md

 **Note for Reviewers:** Thank you for your time and consideration.
 The complete end-to-end pipeline is contained in `notebook_1.ipynb`.
-All outputs and artifacts are saved in the designated folders.
-I look forward to discussing the insights and methodology further.
+All outputs(except model file) are saved in the designated folders.